 I can’t say I’m surprised it’s taken me this long to get this point because, honestly, I never believed it would happen at all.
-I thought I would always try and hide what I really look like from the man I love.
+As ridiculous as it sounds now, I thought I would always try and hide what I really look like from the man I love.
 But after 3 years together, more than a year of it living in the same house, I realize it’s not only impossible; it’s a real pain in the ass.

 What’s the big deal anyway?
 What’s the worst that could happen?

 The worst would be he stops loving me and doesn’t want to be with me anymore.
 Okay, that’s pretty terrible, but it’s also not anywhere close to what I believe is actually going to happen.
 So what’s the real problem here?

 Maybe it started with me trying to hide my imperfections in the first place.

 Per societal conditioning, when we were dating, I presented to him as perfect a picture of myself as I possibly could.
 So no wonder it makes me anxious now, letting him see what I really look like.
 That’s not the person he fell in love with.

 Or is it?